 The Fair Work Commission also awarded the worker more than $3,000 compensation.

-The Fair Work Commission found the dismissal was harsh and unjust and that the employer did not have a valid reason to sack him.
+The Commission found the dismissal harsh and unjust, and furthermore, the employer did not have a valid reason to sack him.

-Con Mourmourakis had worked at Bladerunner Cuts in Wollongong south of Sydney for more than a year.
+Con Mourmourakis worked at Bladerunner Cuts in Wollongong south of Sydney for more than a year.